 The single most important intellectual property in the history of tabletop or roleplaying gaming has been handed to Jonathan Goldstein and John Francis Daley, the pair that gave us that low-magic sword and sorcery classic, Game Night.

-And just to be clear about how seriously Hollywood takes this IP, the Lego Batman guy was formerly in charge.
+And just to be clear about how seriously Hollywood takes this IP, the person former in charge was the Lego Batman.

-Despite Hollywood alpha actors like Vin Desiel and Joe Manganiello professing to both loving and playing the game, Dungeons and Dragons is apparently still regarded as something that needs slapstick pratfalls and groin-kicks to succeed.
+Despite Hollywood alphas like Vin Diesel and Joe Manganiello professing to both loving and playing the game, Dungeons and Dragons is apparently still regarded as something that needs slapstick pratfalls and groin-kicks to succeed.

 Because this worked so well before:

-In case you wondering about rundown here, Dungeons and Dragons has been made into a movie of some sort or other a few times:
+In case you wondering about the scoreboard, Dungeons and Dragons has been made into a movie of some sort or other three times, with routinely pathetic results:

 - Dungeons & Dragons IMDb 3.7

 - Dungeons & Dragons: Wrath Of The Dragon God IMDb 4.8